Power of Attorney for an Older Adult's Financial Matters

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-You must act in an older adult's best interest and may have to make some difficult calls.
-Problems can arise when family members second-guess your decisions, and disputes can result in audits of your activities or expose you to liability.
+As a financial POA, you have a fiduciary obligation to act in your loved one's best interests.
+This means you may have to make some difficult decisions.
+As such, problems can arise when family members second-guess these decisions.
+Such disputes can result in audits of your activities or expose you to liability.

 How Do I Take Control of a Loved One's Finances?

-It helps to have a list of the assets before this process begins, but gathering accounts and passwords can sometimes be complicated.
-This step is complicated further if your loved one is facing memory issues or is incapacitated.
+It helps to have a list of your loved one's financial assets before this process begins.
+But gathering accounts and passwords is complicated.
+This step is complicated further if your loved one is facing memory issues, such as Alzheimer's, or is incapacitated.

-Exercising power of attorney doesn't need to be fraught with danger and anxiety.
-You need to understand your legal obligations and take some simple steps to ensure you have documentation of your actions.
-You can feel secure that you end up in trouble — even if a disagreement results in litigation.
+Exercising power of attorney shouldn't be fraught with danger or anxiety.
+It is important to understand your legal obligations and to take steps to document the decisions you make on behalf of your loved one.
+Doing so will help you feel secure and protected in the event a disagreement among family members results in litigation.

 Organizing Finances When You Have a POA

-Once you know what assets a loved one has, you need to keep things separate and organized.
-If you mix the power of attorney funds with your finances, it becomes unclear which expenses and funds are yours and which are associated with the beneficiary.
+You must keep your loved one's assets and accounts separate from yours.
+If you mix the power of attorney funds with your finances, it becomes unclear which expenses and funds are yours and which belong to the beneficiary.

 Below are some basic tips — but remember that every bank has its own rules and procedures, so check with your local bank before doing the following.

-Create a Bank Account in Your Relative's Name
+Create a Bank Account in Your Loved One's Name

-Opening a separate account to handle all the financial matters concerning your relative is the easiest way to keep track of everything and, more importantly, to keep everything separate.
-Financial institutions frequently work with powers of attorney and know how to comply with legal documents and state laws.
+Opening a separate account to handle all the financial matters concerning your loved one is the easiest way to keep everything organized and separate.
+Financial institutions often work with powers of attorney and know how to comply with legal documents and state laws.

-It's vital to keep your power of attorney finances separate from your regular finances if there are questions about your handling of the power of attorney finances down the road.
-It can be a nightmare to determine which expenses were related to the power of attorney matters after the fact.
+Take care to keep the beneficiary's finances separate from your own finances, especially if there are questions about your handling of the power of attorney finances down the road.
+It is extremely difficult to determine which expenses were related to the power of attorney matters after the fact.

 Choose Whose Name the Account Is In

-Banks differ, but generally, get the account in the name of the person you have power of attorney over.
-Having the account in your relative's name keeps things distinct.
+Banks differ, but generally, the account should be in the name of the beneficiary.
+Having the account in the beneficiary's name will distinguish their finances from your own.
 Since you have power of attorney, you will still have access and control over the account.

 How Do I Sign the Checks?

 Find out what your bank prefers.
-In general, you can sign checks in your relative's name.
-You likely also need to include the phrase "power of attorney" or "POA" along with your name.
+In general, you can sign checks in your loved one's name.
+You must also include the phrase "power of attorney" or "POA" along with your name.

-Maintaining a separate account for your relative (in your relative's name) makes paying bills and receiving payments much more manageable.
-It will also help during tax season and save you headaches if the IRS or someone else ever challenges your power of attorney status.
+Maintaining a separate account for your loved one makes paying bills and receiving payments much more manageable.
+It will also help during tax season if the IRS or someone else challenges your power of attorney status.

 What Can Happen if I Don't Take Over an Older Adult's Finances?